ecupaio/personal-site/_drafts/limit-order-quantity-of-items-in-shopify.md

 Navigate to the Checkout settings in your admin dashboard: Settings > Checkout or mystore.myshopify.com/admin/settings/checkout

-Scroll to the [Order status page section](https://help.shopify.com/en/manual/orders/status-tracking) and paste the following code into the text box:
+Scroll to the [Order status page section](https://help.shopify.com/en/manual/orders/status-tracking) and paste, then modify for your product the following code into the text box:

     <script>
     var hasTrialPack;